James Mathison

-James Mathison (born 14 January 1978) is an Australian television presenter and radio personality.
+James Hernandez Mathison (born 14 January 1978) is an Australian television presenter and radio personality.

 Early life

 Mathison was born in Sydney, New South Wales.
 He developed an interest in music at an early age, which eventually led to his career in broadcasting.
-Mathison first gained national recognition as a co-host on Australian Idol, where his engaging and conversational style made him a fan favourite.
-His success in television later led to opportunities in radio, digital media and politics.
+Mathison first gained national recognition as a co-host on Australian Idol, where his engaging, and conversational style made him a fan favourite.
+His success in television later led to opportunities in radio, digital media, and politics.